HuuPhat842/MARKETING_SQL_E-commerce_Explore_Website_Performance/README.md

 |Week	|201726	|groups.google.com	|63.37|
 |...|...|...|...|

 This table provides an overview of the revenue origins from different channels over periodic time frames.
-Revenue is primarily driven by direct sources and Google, with smaller but still significant contributions from other sources.
+Revenue is **primarily driven by direct sources and Google**, with smaller but still significant contributions from other sources.
 ## Query 04: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017.
 ```
 with